Automation-Research-Team/artros/aist_handeye_calibration/README.md

 ## Parameters for configuring calibration

 The calibration process can be customized by adjusting the parameters listed below.
-They are stored in `aist_handeye_calibration/config/<config>/<camera_name>.yaml` where `<config>` and `<camera_name>` are names of the configuration and the camera to be calibrated, respectively.
+They are stored in `aist_handeye_calibration/config/<camera_name>.yaml` where `<camera_name>` is the name of the camera to be calibrated.
 - **camera_type** -- If the camera continuously streams the depth and intensity/color images, this value should be *DepthCamera*.
 Otherwise, a special camera type should be specified according to the API for triggering image frames.
 Currently, only *PhoXiCamera* is supported.
 - **camera_name** -- Name of the camera, e.g. *a_bot_inside_camera*
 - **robot_name** -- Name of the robot used for calibration, e.g. *a_bot*.
 In the **eye_on_hand** configurations, the name of the robot on which the camera is mounted should be given.
 In the **eye_on_base** configurations, name of the robot to which the marker attached should be specified.
 - **eye_on_hand** -- *true* for the **eye_on_hand** configurations while *false* for **eye_on_base** configurations.
 - **robot_base_frame** -- ID of the frame with respect to which the cartesian robot poses are specified, e.g. *workspace_center*.
 - **robot_effector_frame** -- ID of the frame attached to the end-effector of the robot,e.g. *a_bot_ee_link*.
 When calibrating a camera, robot motions are given as poses of this frame with respect to the *robot_base_frame*.
-- **camera_frame** -- ID of the frame associated with the depth and intensity/color images, e.g. *calibrated_a_bot_inside_camera_color_optical_frame*.
+- **camera_frame** -- ID of the frame associated with the depth and intensity/color images, e.g. *a_bot_inside_camera_color_optical_frame*.
 This value must be identical to that specified when launching tha camera.
 In addition, depth images must be aligned to intensity/color images so that they have a common projection center.
 - **marker_id** -- ID of the marker
 - **marker_size** -- Side length of the square marker (in meters).
 Margins are not included.
 - **planarity_tolerance** -- Thresholding value for filtering out outliers when fitting a plane to the 3D points within a detected marker region in the depth image (in meters).